 L'Oréal Professionnel - The brand

 I started working as both a Senior Designer and Photographer for the L'Oréal Professionnel brand back in 2008.
 Over the years we have grown, changed and evolved both as a team and as a brand.
-Today, as Senior Art Director, I am responsible not just for the keeping of the brand aesthetic and message, but also in challenging our team to create new collateral that excites our sales and education team while embracing new and emerging trends.
-The above video is edited and narrated by myself while the below brand book was created by our Creative Director.
-I handled all of the photography (and videography) art direction.
+As Senior Art Director, I was responsible not just for the keeping of the brand aesthetic and message, but also in challenging our team to create new collateral that excites our sales and education team while embracing new and emerging trends.

 LA Fashion week x L'Oréal Professionnel